RedHatProductSecurity/security-data-guidelines/docs/vex-beta-details.md

-# CSAF-VEX Alpha Details
+# CSAF-VEX Beta Details

-This document is intended to cover the changes made in the new release of alpha VEX files compared to the legacy VEX files.
+This document is intended to cover the changes made in the new release of beta VEX files compared to the legacy VEX files.
 These changes are broken out by the three main CSAF VEX document sections: Document, Product Tree and Vulnerabilities.

-<u>Please Note: </u> The alpha VEX files are still in a state of flux as we address known issues.
+++Please Note:++ The beta VEX files may experience minor changes as we address any final known issues.
 We aim to keep this documentation in sync with the changes, but there may be times when the documentation and implementation are not aligned.
-If you have questions on any of these changes, please see [How to Provide Feedback](https://redhatproductsecurity.github.io/security-data-guidelines/vex-alpha-details/#how-to-provide-feedback).
+If you have questions on any of these changes, please see [How to Provide Feedback](https://redhatproductsecurity.github.io/security-data-guidelines/vex-beta-details/#how-to-provide-feedback).

 ## Document Section

-The new alpha VEX files include a few minor changes to the `document` section, outlined in the sections below.
+The new beta VEX files include a few minor changes to the `document` section, outlined in the sections below.

 ### Document Changes

 #### Title

 Previously, the `document.title` followed the format component:CVE title.
-The title in the alpha VEX files removed the component prefix.
+The title in the beta VEX files removed the component prefix.
 This decision was made to simplify the title and remove confusion when a CVE affects multiple components.

 ```json
 # Example of legacy VEX title